 Learner answers questions until a correct answer, then move to next learners

-There's a lot of stigma attached to mental ill-health, even though it's not as uncommon as you might think.
-As a teacher or LSA working with teenagers you could possibly be working with students who have a number of different mental illnesses, such as
+There's a lot of stigma attached to mental health (or mental ill-health), even though it's not as uncommon as you might think.
+As a teacher or LSA working with teenagers you could possibly be faced with students who have a number of different mental illnesses, such as

 ...... to name a few!
 I work closely with a mental health expert, and there are some things which she has shared with me, are good to know.